Posted on

 Lying Over Under Another – a collaboration with Zoë Strachan

-Really delighted to have been selected for The Second Life Awards with Zoë Strachan – thank you so much to the Edwin Morgan Trust for such a fantastic opportunity to develop our collaborative practice and make new work!
+Really delighted to have been selected for a Second Life Award with Zoë Strachan – thank you so much to the Edwin Morgan Trust for such a fantastic opportunity to develop our collaborative practice and make new work!
 More info to follow…

 Read more about the selected projects at: https://edwinmorgantrust.com/the-second-life-awards-2023/